 The Locus LRS-III receiver has replaced the CDFO-5000/PDP8 equipment at all 29 Primary Chain Monitor Set (PCMS) sites throughout the United States and Canada.
-All United States PCMS sites were swapped out during a two month period through the efforts of LSU, NAVCEN, NAVCENDET Petaluma, and NAVCENDET Kodiak personnel.
-The last Canadian PCMS site was swapped out 02 November 2000.
+All United States PCMS site receivers were swapped out during a two month period through the efforts of Coast Guard personnel.
+The last Canadian PCMS site receiver was swapped out on 02 November 2000.

-One of the main differences between the LRS-III and its predecessor is the number of chains which can be acquired and locked onto.
-The previous generation of equipment could only lock onto two chains simultaneously.
-The LOCUS receiver is capable of locking onto 9 chains.
+One of the main differences between the LRS-III and its predecessor is the number of chains that can be acquired and tracked.
+The previous generation of equipment could only process two chains simultaneously.
+The Locus receiver is capable of acquiring 9 chains.
 The control stations set up the receiver with the 8 closest chains capable of causing cross-rate interference leaving the 9th chain for the Calibration Chain.